Skip to main content

 6. Scheduling of inspections

 6.1.
-When a provider has registered with us, we will ensure the registration is monitored through a rolling programme of scheduled inspections.
-Information received between scheduled inspections will also be monitored.
+When we register a provider, we ensure the registration is monitored through a rolling programme of scheduled inspections.
+Information received between scheduled inspections is also monitored.
 The information gathered through this monitoring process informs us how the service is performing and when a subsequent inspection should be scheduled.

 6.2.
 Our approach to deciding when an inspection should be scheduled is based on: